 - TOEFL score report (if you are an international student)

-- A CV or resume (in PDF format) that you can upload to our website when you are asked to do so.
+- A CV or resume (in PDF format) that you can upload to our website when prompted.

-After you have completed the first part of the application and paid the application fee, you will receive an email link within two business days that will direct you to the second part of the application process.
+Within two business days of completing the first part of the application and paying the application fee, you will receive an email link that will direct you to the second part of the application process.
 In the second part of the application, you will upload your relevant documentation (eg. transcripts, CV).

 Step 2: Download the Graduate Application Checklist and follow the instructions for sending us your Statement of Interest/Research, CV, Letters of Recommendation, Transcripts, GRE and TOEFL scores.